InvestNow’s 10 investing principles

 Markets tend to generate a lot of media heat (especially at extremes) but not much light.
 While investors should keep on top of market developments and portfolio changes, reacting to over-cooked headlines is a sure way to burn returns.
 Volatility is an inevitable part of the process, therefore, investors need to stay cool, focus on investment fundamentals and stand by the plan.

-8. Investment styles are complementary
+8. Investment styles can be complementary

 Labels such as passive, active and responsible are all valid, somewhat distinct ways of investing.
 Passive styles focus on low-cost index-tracking; active managers aim to outperform benchmarks after fees; and, responsible strategies attempt to reflect certain non-financial goals (for example, low-carbon portfolios) on top of generating returns.
 All styles are valid and potentially have a place in an investment portfolio depending on individual risk tolerance, goals and values.